seandstewart/bardly/pending/romances/pericles/11-player.md

 **THAISA**
 He seems to be a stranger; but his present is
 A wither'd branch, that's only green at top;
-The motto,'In hac spe vivo.' /
+The motto, 'In hac spe vivo.' /

 **SIMONIDES**
 / A pretty moral;